A comforting winter potato and broccoli soup recipe (patatesli brokoli çorbası). That’s what’s on the agenda. Well, it is winter!

 Ingredients

-- 1 head of broccoli approx 500g, florets separated from stem & stem roughly chopped
+- 1 head of broccoli approx 500 grams, florets separated from stem & stem roughly chopped

 - 1 large potato scrubbed & chopped into cubes